In the series “Job Profiles”, we talk to various members of the InterNations team about their position and the work they do.

 We really are making expat life a great experience.
 It’s not just words, I see it every day.
 Even if it’s “just” looking at the snapshots of smiling people from an official event or reading the comments after a great activity, like a fun board game night — seeing it makes people happy is genuinely fulfilling.

 What kind of people do you work with at InterNations?

 The people that work here tend to be pretty similar to the people I meet at our events.
 This is a very international company: My co-workers have a wide range of interests, but they usually love traveling and learning new things, like foreign languages, they are open to different lifestyles, traditions, and cultures, and I feel most InterNations members are also that way.
 They are global minds, and this is a team full of globally minded people.

 This also makes vacation-planning a lot of fun.
 You can approach your colleagues who you know recently went to that location, and they can give you travel tips.
 Or they even are from there.

-Recently, I took a trip to Greece, and so I just talked to my colleague Elena, one of our Community Management Team Leads, who’s half-Greek and has family there.
+Recently, I took a trip to Greece, and so I just talked to my colleague Elena, one of the team leads in my department, who’s half-Greek and has family there.
 She gave me an entire list of places I shouldn’t miss, and there were some things off the beaten track — like this cool rooftop bar in Athens.
 It wasn’t in any of the travel guides I checked, and I don’t think I’d have gone there without her advice.